jordyorel/orus-lang/docs/MISSING.md

      scoped temporaries plus exhaustiveness checks for enum variants.
    - ✅ Payload destructuring for enum arms automatically inserts bindings into the branch scope before executing the arm body.
-   - [ ] **TODO**: Allow `match` to be used as an expression that evaluates to a value while unifying branch types and reporting duplicate literal arms.
+  - ✅ Completed: Allow `match` to be used as an expression that evaluates to a value while unifying branch types and reporting duplicate literal arms.
-     Completing this requires:
+    Recent work delivered:
-    - [ ] Parser/lowering updates so the scrutinee is evaluated once and branch
-          bodies can assign into a synthesized result slot without introducing extra IR.
+    - ✅ Parser/lowering updates so the scrutinee is evaluated once and branch bodies assign into a synthesized result slot without introducing extra IR.
-    - [ ] Type inference enhancements that unify branch result types, surface duplicate literal arms, and continue honouring enum exhaustiveness guarantees.
+    - ✅ Type inference enhancements that unify branch result types, surface duplicate literal arms, and continue honouring enum exhaustiveness guarantees.
-    - [ ] Backend support that threads the synthesized result register through the chained `if` lowering and exposes the expression value to callers.
+    - ✅ Backend support that threads the synthesized result register through the chained `if` lowering and exposes the expression value to callers.
-    - [ ] Regression tests that cover successful expression matches, duplicate literal detection, and mixed enum/literal fallbacks.
+    - ✅ Regression tests covering successful expression matches, duplicate literal detection, and mixes of enum and literal fallbacks.
+    - 🔭 Backlog: Evaluate guard clauses and `pattern1 | pattern2` sugar once the
+          ergonomics and diagnostic strategy are finalized.

      ```orus
      match value: